vrikodar/P4ck3t/P4ck3t.md

 *A user may try sending thounsands of frames into the network with a different bogus MAC address for each frame , as the user tries to exhaust the limits of the dynamic MAC address table on the switch it might cause the switch to forward all frames to all ports within a VLAN so that the attacker can begin to sniff all the packets, this is reffered to as CAM table overflow attack. `Content-addressable memory (**CAM**)` is a fancy way to refer to the MAC address table on the switch*

+# Switchports Versus Routed Ports

+*on a switch switch ports can-not be directly allocated IP addresses since they are Layer2 interfaces  but we can have something called the SVI {Switched virtual interface such as VLAN1}*

+*Routed Ports or ports on a Router can Directly be allocated an IP address*